 • M&T Bank, accepting toys at the branch at First Avenue and 23rd Street.

-Deadline to donate is Thursday, December 14.
+Deadline to donate has been extended one day to Friday, December 15.
 Toys should be unwrapped.

 Painters at work in Stuyvesant Town (Photos by Gursimran Toor, StuyTown Property Services)